Edit this wiki page Follow

 • Lightning Arrows - All participating players launch a hail of magical arrows across a long distance.
 Each participating player controls the general direction of their arrows by their current direction.
 They are also immobile and defenseless while the hail is active.

-• Meteor Storm - Drops meteors around the user for a short time, dealing massive damage to nearby enemies.
+• Meteor Storm - Drops numerous meteors around the user, each large fireball dealing massive damage to nearby enemies.
+Requires 2 or more other participants to perform.

 This edit will also create new pages on Giant Bomb for: